Weather Toolbox Talk: Working in Extreme Heat or Cold

 Safety Meeting Topics for Every Workplace Environment

-Safety meetings, or toolbox talks, are ubiquitous on construction sites and similar workplaces.
+Safety meetings, or toolbox talks, are universal on construction sites and similar workplaces.
 This is for very good reason—in an inherently risky industry, workplace safety should always be a top priority.
 And on a site with myriad (literally) moving parts, elevated work areas, heavy equipment and machinery, electrical hazards, and more, there are so many different aspects to consider and communicate.

 Electrical Safety Toolbox Talk Guide